paultursuru/gitbar/README.md

 brew install --cask xbar
 ```

 GitBar uses `gh` to fetch the latest release of the repo.
-You will need to install [GitHub CLI](https://github.com/cli/cli) to use this plugin and also login to your github account.
+You will need to install [GitHub CLI](https://github.com/cli/cli) to use GitBar and also login to your github account.
 ```
 brew install gh
 gh auth login
 ```

-Inside gitbar_app/config, you'll find a `settings.json.example`, update the username and repositories list before next step and rename it to `settings.json`.
+Inside gitbar_app/config, you'll find a [settings.json.example](https://github.com/paultursuru/gitbar/blob/main/gitbar_app/config/settings.json.example), update the username and repositories list before next step and rename it to `settings.json`.
 This file here :
 <img width="695" alt="image" src="https://github.com/user-attachments/assets/e0f6b640-0be0-4838-a110-3988074e63f0">

-Finally, there is [a script](https://github.com/paultursuru/gitbar/blob/9b854c7ae43783a9a45ce98a7e5e0b8c81c16d08/copy_to_plugins.sh) to install the app in xbar plugins.
+Finally, there is [a script](https://github.com/paultursuru/gitbar/blob/main/copy_to_plugins.sh) to install the app in xbar plugins.
 Make this script executable and run it to copy the GitBar plugin inside the xbar plugins folder.
 You don't _have_ to use this script, it is just here to make it easier to copy the plugin files to the correct location.
 ```
 chmod +x copy_to_plugins.sh